 Free Speech vs. Campus Safety: When a Student Writes about an Addiction to Kill

-A recent "addition to killing" essay written by a student at the Community College of Baltimore in Maryland has shaken the campus and left the student barred from attending classes.
-The essay, titled, "War is a Drug," refers to an addiction to killing that the student developed after serving in Iraq.
-Since the essay was published in the campus newspaper, the student, Charles Wittington, has been removed from campus until he receives a psychological assessment stating that he is not a danger to fellow students and staff at the college.
+A recent “addiction to killing” essay written by a student at the Community College of Baltimore County in Maryland shook the campus and left the student barred from attending classes.
+The essay, titled “War is a Drug,” referred to an addiction to killing that the student developed after serving in Iraq.
+Since the essay was published in the campus newspaper, the student, Charles Wittington, was removed from campus until he received a psychological assessment stating that he was not a danger to fellow students and staff at the college.

 Wittington's Service

-Charles Wittington was in the army infantry in Iraq from October 2005 to June 2007, according to a report at CNN.
+Charles Wittington served in the army's infantry in Iraq from October 2005 to June 2007, according to reports published at the time by CNN.
 During that time, Wittington survived three attacks from improvised explosive devices, and he had to be medically evacuated out of Iraq in 2007.
 After Wittington's discharge, he was diagnosed with post-traumatic stress disorder and traumatic brain injury.
 He also lost a finger in one of the attacks.
-Currently, Wittington is on medication and receiving counseling to help him cope with the aftermath of his war experience.
+Wittington later received medication and counseling to help him cope with the aftermath of his war experience.

 Wittington's Essay